 History

-The Casper Children’s Chorale was founded in 1979 to provide a positive and challenging choral experience for young singers.
+The Casper Children’s Chorale, directed by local music educator Erin Zavodny was founded in 1979 by Marcia Patton to provide a positive and challenging choral experience for young singers.
 Children thrive in this inclusive musical community, immersed in culture and the arts, in a program encouraging performance skills through physical movement, vocal instruction, diverse languages and historical styles.
 The Chorale is open by audition to eighty boys and girls in fourth through eighth grade.
 During the past forty-one years, these talented children have toured across Wyoming presenting musical performances for schools, churches, and community audiences.

 The Children’s Chorale has been chosen by audition to perform at state, regional, and national MENC (Music Educators National Conference, now NAfME) and ACDA (American Choral Directors Association) conventions, and has received nothing less than superior ratings at Heritage Music Festivals and National Festivals of Gold, all but once receiving the overall top score award.
 The Chorale is a recipient of the prestigious Wyoming Governor’s Arts Award.
 Our singing ambassadors have performed in Billings, Boise, Bozeman, Chicago, Colorado Springs, Denver, Los Angeles, Orlando, Portland, Rapid City, Salt Lake City, San Antonio, Seattle, Spokane, Philadelphia, New York City, Washington, DC, and Vancouver, BC, sharing their love of music and their pride in Wyoming!

-Bel Canto, a primer choir of fifty young singers in 2nd through 5th grade, is conducted by elementary music specialist and former Cheyenne Children’s Chorus singer, Terry Schreckengost.
-Lisa Rich, soprano soloist and retired music educator, and Erin Miech, singer and middle school counselor, assist with Bel Canto.
+Bel Canto, a primer choir of young singers in 2nd through 5th grade, is conducted by local worship leader and singer, Morgan Dailey.
+Several talented singers also assist with Bel Canto.

 Previously, the Children’s Chorale sponsored Alla Breve, an upper division choir of forty women, high school age and older.
 Alla Breve toured China in summer of 2008, and performed for the 2010 All Northwest American Choral Director’s Convention in Seattle, Washington.

-A NORMAL Chorale season begins in October with the annual “Pumpkin And A Song” at Casper homes, businesses, and assisted living facilities.
-The Chorale performs their Holiday Concert featuring Children’s Chorale and Bel Canto, at Highland Park Community Church, in December.
+Our Chorale season begins in October with the annual “Pumpkin And A Song” at Casper homes, businesses, and assisted living facilities.
+The Chorale performs their Holiday Concert featuring Children’s Chorale and Bel Canto, in December.
 Each February the Chorale visits area churches for “Sermon In Song”, in which historical music is presented in its traditional sacred setting.
-“Friends of Chorale Evening” is a special event for our donors at The Lyric each April.
 “School Tour” in April/May includes concerts for five Casper elementary and middle schools, complete with audience participation.
-The Annual Mother’s Day Concert concludes the season in May, followed by auditions for the next season.
-Selected singers participate in the Wyoming ACDA Children’s Honor Choir the first weekend of June.
-Originated in Casper, the honor choir now travels around the state, landing in Sheridan in 2021 for its 25th anniversary (2020 was cancelled due to CoVID).
+The Annual Spring Concert concludes the season in May, followed by auditions for the next season.
+Selected singers also have an opportunity to participate in the Wyoming ACDA Children’s Honor Choir the first weekend of June.
+Originating in Casper, the honor choir now travels around the state each year.

 Our 2019 Spring Tour was to San Antonio, Texas, where Chorale performed with the Children’s Chorus of San Antonio and competed in a Heritage Music Festival, as they took in tourist attractions of San Antonio including the Alamo, Riverwalk, and Worlds of Fun.
 The Chorale also worked with Director of Choral Activities at Trinity College, Mr. Gary Seighman.
 Performing for three choral adjudicators in the competitive part of the festival with other high school and junior high choirs, the Children’s Chorale scored a 98 point average, earning them the Gold Award (90 points or higher), the Adjudicator’s Trophy (95 points or higher), and the singular Outstanding Choir Award (most points in the festival)!